choojs/choo-store/README.md

 ## Features

-- Conventions!
 - `namespace` to keep your state clean
 - `initialState` to make resetting easy
 - `events` for all your events
 - `reset` event included by default
 - `render` is a default option for all events
+- event names made available in `state.events`

 ## Install